Is John Lewis home insurance right for you?

-Make sure you always read the fine print of policies as more and more companies are now excluding certain things which you may need and it’s good to be aware of extra charges, such as compulsory excesses, exit charges and interest on monthly payments which some companies do charge.
+Make sure you always read the fine print of policies as more and more companies are now excluding certain things which you may need and it is good to be aware of extra charges, such as compulsory excesses, exit charges and interest on monthly payments which some companies do charge.

 John Lewis offer three levels of cover: Essential, Plus and Premier.
 They also offer a discount if you book online.

-- Alternative accommodation is provided during an emergency up to £60,000
+- Alternative accommodation during an emergency up to £60,000

-- You can add optional Home Emergency Cover – up to £500
+- Optional Home Emergency Cover – up to £500

-- Alternative accommodation is provided during an emergency up to £115,000
+- Alternative accommodation during an emergency up to £115,000

 - Unlimited Buildings cover